slideflow/slideflow/docs-source/source/slideflow_studio.rst

 ROI Annotations
 ---------------

 Regions-of-Interest (ROIs) can be used to guide tile extraction.
 If a Slideflow project has been loaded (File -> Open Project), then all available ROIs for the loaded slide will be shown.
-You can use Workbench to add or remove additional ROIs with the annotation tool.
+You can use Studio to add or remove additional ROIs with the annotation tool.

 .. image:: roi_annotation.jpg